Bojanovski/ProjectSand/README.md

 # ProjectSand
-XNA game project I did in 2011.
+XNA game project I did independently in 2011.
 Contains only binaries.
+Everything is made by me from scratch, except the physics engine JigLibX Physic Library (http://jiglibx.codeplex.com/).

-How to:
+How to run:
 -----------------------
 1. Install XNA 4.0 (xnafx40_redist.msi)
 2. Run the game (ProjectSandGame.exe)